-- a.
-There are heaps of clothes in the corner of your room!
-You need to tidy up! - b.
-Now it's October, it's no longer warm enough to go outside without a jacket on. - c.
-I don't wear these clothes.
-I think I'll hand them down to my younger brother. - d.
-It can be difficult to keep up with fashion trends.
-They are changing all the time! - e.
+- e.
 Can I borrow your shirt for tonight's party?
 I have nothing to wear! - f.
 Would you lend me some money to buy a new dress? - g.
-I decided to rent a suit for the wedding instead of buying one. - h.
-Hove shopping for second-hand clothes.
+I decided to lease a suit for the wedding instead of buying one. - h.
+I love shopping for second-hand clothes.
 I always find really good deals!